CCSGroupInternational/cf-micro/README.md

-# A Cloud Foundry Compatible Micro Framework
+# A Cloud Foundry Compatible Micro Platform

-A [Cloud Foundry] compatible framework built from low footpring components with the purpose of being used on systems with lower CPU/RAM requirements.
+A [Cloud Foundry] compatible platform using low footprint components for the purpose of being used on systems with lower CPU/RAM requirements.

 [Cloud Foundry]: https://www.cloudfoundry.org/